 A problem-focused extensive oral exam follow-up might be needed if you have a systemic disease, prosthetic problems, or TMD.

 Limited oral evaluation

 A limited dental evaluation is often also referred to as an emergency exam.
-It is meant to visit a walk-in dentist with acute oral health problems that cannot wait.
+It is meant to visit a dentist with acute oral health problems that cannot wait.

 What is going to happen?